|

 at the time of the Roman invasion of Britain.

-the bolt-shooter, replacing its rather clumsy iron-plated wooden
+army had redesigned the bolt-shooter, replacing its rather clumsy

-frame with a brilliantly engineered metal framework that increased
+iron-plated wooden frame with a brilliantly engineered metal framework

 A few parts from machines of this type have been found, and an illustrated